Adbhutham: Plot

 Surya decides to message someone that he is going to commit suicide.
-Confused by whom to message he messages himself.
-The message is received by Vennela and they start to fight as to how the other person is sending message to their own number.
-In this confusion, Surya aborts his plan to commit suicide and his friend also comes to his rescue.
-Vennela gets call from her father saying her grandmother had had a heart attack.
-After a series of confusion and conflicts between the two, they become friends with conditions, one of them being that they should not meet each other.
-One day Vennela comes across one of her friends that she was cheated by her online boyfriend who has asked her money as help and he never returned.
-So she decides to meet Surya at clock tower, to which he agrees.
-Both reach the place, however, the place where Surya happens to be has strong winds while that of Vennela happens to be sunny.
+Confused about whom to message, he messages himself.
+Vennela receives the message and starts arguing that the other person is sending it to their own number.
+In this confusion, Surya aborts his plan to commit suicide, and his friend comes to his rescue.
+Vennela gets a call from her father saying her grandmother had had a heart attack.
+After a series of misunderstandings and conflicts, they became friends on the condition that they not meet.
+One day, Vennela comes across one of her friends who was cheated by her online boyfriend, who had asked her for money as a favor and never returned it.
+She decides to meet Surya at the clock tower, to which he agrees.
+Both reach the place; however, Surya is in a windy place, while Vennela is in a sunny place.
 Though Surya explains this to Vennela, she does not understand.
-Surya gets an umbrella from a kid and reaches home and calls Vennela.
+Surya gets an umbrella from a kid, reaches home, and calls Vennela.
 Vennela, feeling cheated that Surya wanted to get money from her, answers the call and starts to fight.
-During the fight, Surya asks her to watch television wherein news mention cyclone, however, Vennela tells him that news is all about Telangana agitations, to which Surya responds that separate Telangana state has already been declared on February 18, 2014.
-Then he realises that Vennela happens to be in 2014, when she confirms the date to be February 14, 2014, while he is in 2019.
+During the fight, Surya asks her to watch the television, where the news reports a cyclone; however, Vennela tells him that the news is all about the Telangana agitation, to which Surya responds that a separate Telangana state was declared on February 18, 2014.
+Then he realises that Vennela is in 2014, when she confirms the date as February 14, 2014, while he is in 2019.